VulpoTheDev/VulpoTheDev/README.md

 <!-- 2022-2024 OzzyTheDev, Please Don't Copy -->

 # Hello All, I'm Jason!

-I am a University Student studying for my B.S Degree in Software Engineering
+B.S.
+Degree in Software Engineering

+Studying at WGU for B.S. in CyberSecurity, Soon to be OMSCS M.S CS Student

 Certificate Goals: